 Here are a few very helpful tips:

-- Your band directors and band boosters all always willing and ready answer any questions you may have, About Us > Contact Us
+- Your band directors and band boosters all always willing and ready answer any questions you may have… find contact information here!

 - Get Involved!
 Browse or search our website, attend or visit band practices and talk with other parents, attend band meetings, email firstname.lastname@example.org, & watch your email & Bands of Wando Parents on Facebook for volunteer opportunities.

-- Check the Band Events > Calendar to stay on top of upcoming events and mark your calendars now with dates from the 2019-20 Master Calendar.
+- Check the band events calendar to stay on top of upcoming events and mark your calendars now.

 - Like us on the Official Bands of Wando Facebook page.